pivotal/docs-tap/tap-gui/support-menu.md

 ## What is the Support Menu?

-Many important pages of Tanzu Application Platform GUI contain a 'Support' button -- when clicked, it pops out a menu.
-This menu contains a one-line description of the page the user is looking at, as well as a list of support item groupings.
-For example, by default the menu on the Catalog page looks like
+Many important pages of Tanzu Application Platform GUI have a "Support" button that displays a pop-out menu.
+This menu contains a one-line description of the page the user is looking at, and a list of support item groupings.
+For example, the default menu on the Catalog page looks like
 this:

 ![Support Menu](./images/support-menu.png)

-Out of the box there are two support item groupings:
+Out of the box, there are two support item groupings:
-* Contact Support, which is marked with an 'email' icon and contains a link to VMware Tanzu's support portal
+* Contact Support, which is marked with an "email" icon and contains a link to VMware Tanzu's support portal.
-* Documentation, which is marked with a 'docs' icon and contains a link to the Tanzu Application Platform documentation (which you are currently reading)
+* Documentation, which is marked with a "docs" icon and contains a link to the Tanzu Application Platform documentation (which you are currently reading).

 ## Customizing

-The set of support item groupings is completely customizable however -- you may want to offer custom in-house links for your TAP users, rather than simply sending them to VMware support and documentation.
+The set of support item groupings is completely customizable; however, you may want to offer custom in-house links for your TAP users rather than simply sending them to VMware support and documentation.
 You can provide this configuration via your `tap-values-file.yml`.
 Here is a config snippet, which produces the default support menu: